 Keep up-to-date on the latest news about the National Rx Drug Abuse Summit through our eNewsletter alerts.
 Be among the first to learn about workshop topics, general session plans and presenters as they are announced.

 PowerPoint presentations by speakers at the 2014 National Rx Drug Abuse Summit are available.
 Click here for details.

 Audio of Pre-Summit Workshops, Vision Sessions, and Breakout Sessions are available.
 Click here for details.

 Video of the four main Rx Summit General Sessions are available.
 Click here for details.

 Photos from the 2014 National Rx Drug Abuse Summit are available.
 Click here or on the image above.

-The 2014 National Rx Drug Abuse Summit will be held April 22-24, 2014, in Atlanta, Georgia, at the Atlanta Marriott Marquis and drew approximately 1,100 participants from 46 states, the District of Columbia, Canada and New Zealand.
+The 2014 National Rx Drug Abuse Summit was held April 22-24, 2014, in Atlanta, Georgia, at the Atlanta Marriott Marquis and drew approximately 1,100 participants from 46 states, the District of Columbia, Canada and New Zealand.

-Sessions at the 2014 National Rx Drug Abuse Summit are organized into seven Educational Tracks tailored to provide stakeholders timely and relevant information for their particular field: Clinical, Education & Advocacy, Law Enforcement, Pharmacy, Prescription Drug Monitoring Programs, Third-Party Payer, or Treatment.
+Sessions at the 2014 National Rx Drug Abuse Summit were organized into seven Educational Tracks tailored to provide stakeholders timely and relevant information for their particular field: Clinical, Education & Advocacy, Law Enforcement, Pharmacy, Prescription Drug Monitoring Programs, Third-Party Payer, or Treatment.